 We have two seasons for whale watching:

-- Late spring, summer and fall ( early April to mid-December) for
+- Late spring, summer and fall (April to mid-December) for Humpback

-- Winter and early spring (mid-December to early April) for Gray Whales
+- Winter and early spring (mid-December to March) for Gray Whales

 In addition to scheduled trips, special group trips